gierens/LMUhomework/README.md

-Note that the [Ludwig Maximilians University](https://lmu.de) owns the [logo](img/logo) and [seal](img/seal), you need to confirm with their copyright when using the images.
+Note that the [Ludwig Maximilians University](https://lmu.de) owns the [logo](img/logo) and [seal](img/seal), you need to confirm with their copyright when using the images for more than just your homework.